 Department of Sociology

 The Department of Sociology at Bowling Green State University offers advanced study at both the master's and doctoral levels for students who seek employment in either academic or non-academic settings.
 The doctoral program is ranked in the top 20 nationally in productivity by the National Research Council.
-With 18 full-time faculty and over 40 graduate students, the program features small classes and a high level of interaction between faculty and students in a friendly, informal environment that stresses excellence in both research and teaching.
-Faculty are accessible to students and students are regarded as motivated junior scholars.
-The program offers an abundance of formal and informal opportunities to share ideas, and faculty and students regularly collaborate on research and co-author papers presented at professional meetings and published in scholarly journals.
+With 18 full-time faculty and approximately 40 funded graduate students, the program features small classes and a high level of interaction between faculty and students in a friendly, informal environment that stresses excellence in both research and teaching.
+Faculty are accessible to students, and students are regarded as motivated junior scholars.
+The program offers an abundance of formal and informal opportunities to share ideas, and faculty and students regularly collaborate on research and coauthor papers presented at professional meetings and published in scholarly journals.

 - The NCFMR supports research on key questions about the effects of family structure and processes on the health and well-being of children, adults, families, and communities as well as the influence of programs and policies on marriage.
 The NCFMR builds research capacity with improved data and methods and brings together multidisciplinary networks of scholars.
 Under its training mission, the NCFMR mentors and trains students and junior professionals to ensure continued advancement in research on family structure.
 Its dissemination mission is to translate research to broad communities, including researchers, practitioners, and policy makers.

-For more information about the graduate programs in sociology, please call or e-mail:
+For more information about the graduate programs in sociology, please call or email: